 You may be asking yourself, "when should I be sending these emails?" or "how many emails should I be sending?"
 Great questions.
 Check out our post on How to Build a Powerful Cart Abandonment Email Series.

-3. The order follow up email
+3. The purchase follow up email

 Even though this customer has already completed a purchase, this is another touchpoint in the customer journey to solidify a great impression.
 Your goal is to turn them into a loyal customer, right?